nagamaiah/AI-Notes/ai-agents/README.md

 - **Policy:** The strategy used by the agent to determine actions.
 - **Reward/Utility:** Feedback used to evaluate actions.
 - **Learning:** Adapting behavior based on experience.

+## An AI Agent is a system that:
+- Perceives (takes input from the world),
+- Thinks (decides what to do using AI),
+- Acts (takes some action),
+- Learns (improves over time – sometimes).

 ---